nondejus/AwesomeUnityCommunity/README.md

 * [XRTK (Mixed Reality Toolkit)](https://github.com/XRTK/core "") - The Mixed Reality Framework's core interface contracts, services, and utilities.
 * [Mixed Reality Design Labs Unity](https://github.com/Microsoft/MixedRealityDesignLabs_Unity "") - Mixed Reality Design Labs share experimental samples, explorations and learning from Windows Mixed Reality Design group.
 * [XR Components](https://github.com/CandyCoded/XR-Components "") - Generic components for use with XR.
-* [UnityLIB-XRInteraction](https://github.com/Fjordnet/UnityLIB-XRInteraction "") -A library for Unity3D which enables someone to create an XR application for any XR headset and controllers through one unified set of abstractions and one single library.
+* [UnityLIB-XRInteraction](https://github.com/Fjordnet/UnityLIB-XRInteraction "") - A library for Unity3D which enables someone to create an XR application for any XR headset and controllers through one unified set of abstractions and one single library.
+* [UnityXRGrabAndClimb](https://github.com/immemorable-moniker/UnityXRGrabAndClimb "") - This Unity project is a very simple XR interactions example that implements grabbing and climbing using Unity's multiplatform APIs.

 ## Computer Vision & Tracking <a name="computer-vision-and-tracking"></a>